mnabialek/docker/readme.md

 dcu proxy
 ```

-Now you should be able to access your site using `http://test.app` in your browser.
-If you created project using `dcc2` you should get working both `http://test.app` and `https://test.app` but if you used `dcc` only http version will be working by default.
+Now you should be able to access your site using both `http://test.local` and `https://test.local`.

 ## Other projects

-When you create other projects you should make sure you are using other ports that in different projects, so you should write down those ports each time you add new project to make sure there won't be any port collisions between projects.
+When you create other projects you should make sure you are using other ports than in different projects, so you should write down those ports each time you add new project to make sure there won't be any port collisions between projects.

 ## Other docker commands